akuklev/HOCC/README.md

 relation of “literal” equality between types and observational equality on their elements.
 In the original formulation, `Ω°` is the subuniverse of all other universes, which makes possible to require “literal equality” as a condition for theorems and constructions violating the Structure Identity Principle (SIP).
-By removing `Ω° ⊂ 𝒰ⁿ` one restores the SIP, while retaining the comfort of utilizing literal equality and type casts within proofs.
+By removing `Ω° ⊂ 𝒰ⁿ` (thus making it an isolate universe) one restores the SIP, while retaining the comfort of utilizing literal equality and type casts within proofs.

 The type `Ω°` has a remarkable property that the logical power of impredicativity is locked inside.